-There are several classes of medications that interfere with vitamin B12 absorption.
+Some of the most commonly prescribed medications interfere with vitamin B12 absorption.

-Proton pump inhibitors (PPIs) like Nexium, Prevacid and Prilosec and histamine-2 receptor antagonists (H2RAs) like Pepcid, Tagamet and Zantac are popular for acid indigestion, acid reflux, GERD, heartburn, and ulcers.
+Proton pump inhibitors (PPIs) like Nexium, Prevacid, and Prilosec and histamine-2 receptor antagonists (H2RAs) like Pepcid, Tagamet, and Zantac are popular remedies for acid indigestion, acid reflux, GERD, heartburn, and ulcers.